confidential-computing/governance/project-progression-policy.md

 **Legal Review**

-Once the technical review is completed to the satisfaction of the TAC the CCC will instruct its legal counsel to engage with the project proposer.
+As a submission is made to the TAC the CCC will instruct its legal counsel to engage with the project proposer.

 **Governing Board Vote**